 There’s a ton of games coming out every day and we should know, we categorize and stare at them daily!
-Just this week alone I’ve counted 24 (including coming out of early-access, international releases etc..).
-We love indies (No Games Left Behind, remember?) and we believe that we can help out with getting games some traction!
+Just this week alone we’ve counted dozens of new releases.
+We love indies (No Games Left Behind, remember?) and we believe that we can help out!

 Did you say “Press kit”?